 Our era will be remembered for the triumphant march of authoritarianism in whose wake the vast majority of humanity have experienced unnecessary hardship and the planet’s ecosystem has suffered avoidable climate destruction.
-For a brief period – a period the British historian Eric Hobsbawm described as– were united in dealing with challenges to their authority.
-It was a rare period in which the establishment had to face a variety of progressives, all seeking to change the world: social democrats, communists, national liberation movements in Africa and Asia, the early, radical, ecologists etc.
+For a brief period – a period the British historian Eric Hobsbawm described as “the short 20th century” – establishment forces were united in dealing with challenges to their authority.
+It was a rare period in which the establishment had to face a variety of progressives, all seeking to change the world: social democrats, communists, self-management experiments, national liberation movements in Africa and Asia, the early, radical, ecologists etc.

 I grew up in mid-1960s Greece, governed by a right-wing dictatorship that was instigated by the United States under Lyndon Johnson (whose administration was one of the most progressive domestically, but which nonetheless did not hesitate to prop up fascists in Greece or carpet-bomb Vietnam).
 The fear and loathing of right-wing populism that can be found today plastered on every page of the New York Times was simply absent back then.

 Things changed after 2008, the year the western financial system imploded.
-Followingunder the ideological cloak of neoliberalism, global capitalism had that nearly brought it to its knees.
+Following 25 years of financialisation, under the ideological cloak of neoliberalism, global capitalism had a 1929-like spasm that nearly brought it to its knees.
 The immediate reaction to this crisis, intended to prop up financial institutions and markets, was to turn on the central banks’ printing presses, and to transfer bank losses to the working and middle classes via so-called “bailouts”.

 This combination of socialism for the few and stringent austerity for the masses did two things.
 First, it depressed real investment globally, as firms could see that the masses had little to spend on new goods and services, producing discontent among the many while the very few received huge doses of “liquidity”.

 Secondly, it gave rise initially to progressive uprisings – from the Indignados in Spain and the Aganaktismeni in Greece to Occupy Wall Street and various left-wing forces in Latin America.
-These movements, however, were relatively short-lived, and they were efficiently dealt with either by the establishment directly (for example) or indirectly (leftist Latin American governments fading as Chinese demand for their exports collapsed).
+These movements, however, were relatively short-lived, and they were efficiently dealt with either by the establishment directly ( the crushing of the Greek Spring in 2015, for example) or indirectly (leftist Latin American governments fading as Chinese demand for their exports collapsed).

 As progressive causes were snuffed out one by one, the discontent of the masses had to find a political expression.
 Mimicking the rise of Mussolini in Italy, who promised to look after the weakest and to make them feel proud to be Italian again, we’ve witnessed the rise of, what we can call, the Nationalist International, most clearly expressed in the rightist arguments fuelling Great-Britain’s exit from the European Union and the election successes of right-wing nationalists: Donald Trump in the United States; Jair Bolsonaro in Brazil; Narendra Modi in India; Marine Le Pen in France; Matteo Salvini in Italy and Viktor Orban in Hungary.